 If you haven’t tried packing cubes, I strongly encourage you to do so!
 These lightweight cubes from eBags are durable and easy to use.
 There are many different sizes and variety “packs,” so choose what will work for your clothes and luggage.

-Roll Your Clothes
+3) Roll Your Clothes

-Our second tip for saving space is to roll your clothes.
+Our next tip for saving space is to roll your clothes.
 I honestly don’t know why this works, but it does.
 My best guess is that you can condense your clothes a bit more when rolling versus folding.
 Whatever the reason, it’s an easy tip that doesn’t cost you any money!

-When picking out your actual clothes, there are a number of factors to consider.
+When picking out your clothes, there are a number of factors to consider.
 First, be sure to check the weather.
 For cool mornings and warm afternoons, you’ll want to pack layers.
 If you are expecting rain (or snow), you’ll need some sort of raincoat, umbrella and perhaps waterproof shoes or pants.

 You also need to consider what activities you’ll likely be doing.
 Want to do some hiking or exercising?
 You’ll need athletic wear.
 If you’re looking to go out for a nice dinner, be sure to pack a nice outfit.
 And if you love hot tubs as much as we do, be sure to pack a bathing suit, even in the middle of winter!